criosch1/Capstone_4_Instacart/README.md

 - Remove duplicates or records with missing or mismatched values.
 - Removing unnecessary columns.
 - Replacing certain null values with appropriate zero values.

-## Data Wrangling:

 - Created new columns for better analysis.
-- Creating functions to help label data.
+- Creating functions to help label features.

+## Exploratory Data Analysis (EDA):

-- Creating Visualizations.
+- Creating visualizations
+- Variable identification
+- Outlier treatment
+- Univariate analysis
+- Bi-variate analysis

 ## What are the most popular times for ordering on Instacart?:
 - Popular ordering times for orders were between 9 am - 4 pm.
 The most popular time was 10 am.